Investments

 Snowball Impact Management

-Snowball Impact Management – a ground-breaking new 100% impact investment fund.
+Snowball Impact Management – ground-breaking new 100% impact investment fund.
 In 2020, they restructured to create Snowball Impact Management and Fund (GP/LP structure) to allow new investors.
 Snowball applies a social and environmental impact lens to all its investment analysis, reporting and decision-making.
 In 2021, Snowball was recognised as a ‘Best for the World’ BCorp.

 Riding Sunbeams Apollo Ltd